 Many of the people in the Monroe Park Vineyard Church are committed to improving the community and world around us.

-In December 2009 we gathered toys, toiletries and clothing items to send to the children of a sister church in Neiba, Dominican Republic.
+We participate with a group of other Vineyard churches in helping plant churches in the Dominican Republic as well as help those churches meet the needs in their communities.
 Several of us have been down to serve in the Dominican Republic as part of a Vineyard initiative, Team Dominican.
-In July 2009 -2011 our teens visited and served our sister churches in the Dominican Republic.
 One of our teens built eight outhouses in an impoverished area without running water.